19 Nutritionist-Approved Road Trip Snacks You Can Buy Anywhere

 Veggie hummus cups

 Hummus is my personal favorite go-to lunch, and I prefer my own to store-bought versions.
-You can try changing things up by making your own fun and unique hummus varieties.
+You can try changing things up by making your own fun and easy-to-make hummus varieties.
 Store your homemade hummus in a mason jar, then stick carrots, celery, and bell pepper strips vertically into the jar.
 You can seal it up, store it in a cooler, and you have a high-fiber lunch that’s also rich in protein, iron, and vitamins A and C. Or go with store-bought: Thankfully, Sabra sells single-serving hummus (in a few different flavors) paired with low-fat pretzel chips.

 It’s possible your hunger just means you need to hydrate—not eat.
 For those times, tap into the wide variety of sugar-free flavored seltzer waters on the market; you’re sure to find one you’ll love.
 The carbonation placates your desire for bubbles, making these feel like a special treat.
 Don’t miss the worst diet advice nutritionists have ever heard.